iotaaxel/syndica/README.md

 ## Future Work
 - Consider adding fields like `From`, `To`, and `Txn Fee`.
 See [etherscan](https://etherscan.io/txs) for an example.
 - Consider using multiple threads and asynchronous functions.
+- Apply concurrency techniques when appropriate.
 - Add test coverage.
+- The current example in `main` should be moved into a test.
+- Add a CI/CD workflow for the project.
+- Add a linter (consider `clippy`).
+- Do benchmarking and note any limitations for the current architecture.
+- If integrating any databases, consider the CAP Theorem, comment on scaling, and make a migration plan if potentially moving to a different database or tech stack.
+- Consider offloading some intensive calculations to `Redis`.
+- Please consider caching and sharding when appropriate.